-As of 30 June 2022, BAWAG's problem loan ratio stood at 2.5%, slightly down from 2.6% as of year-end 2021.
-Its €944 million of problem loans as of 30 June 2021 still included a €254 million net receivableZ disputed by the City of Linz from a closed swap transaction.
+As of 31 December 2022, BAWAG's problem loan ratio stood at 1.7%, down from 2.6% as of year-end 2021.
+Its €620 million of problem loans as of 31 December 2022 no longer included a €254 million net receivable, which was disputed by the City of Linz from a closed swap transaction.
 On 29 August 2022, the Austrian Supreme Court ruled in favor of the City of Linz, which prompted BAWAG to write-off its €254 million balance sheet receivable, which led to a net loss in the third quarter of 2022.
 However, since BAWAG had already fully provided for the City of Linz exposure through capital prudential filters in 2020, the bank's capital position and management's capital distribution plans were not negatively impacted by the write-down.
-With the final judgment on the validity of the contract, no decision has yet been reached with regards to the amount of mutual claims tied to the swap contract, with BAWAG likely pursuing damage claims against the City of Linz in the absence of a reasonable settlement.

 BAWAG focuses on retail banking operations in its core markets Austria, Germany, Switzerland, and the Netherlands (DACH/NL), as well as other selected Western European markets.
-As of 31 December 2022, the bank's residential mortgage book amounted to $\in$ 16.0 billion, of which 94% was sourced from the DACH/NL region.
-The bank's housing loan portfolio has only created de minimis risk costs in the past, which is expected to continue in the future, since 24% of loans are benefitting from a state or insurance guarantee and the weighted average loan-to-value (LTV) ratio of the non-guaranteed book stands at 63%.
-BAWAG supplants these low-risk exposures with $\in$ 3.5 billion of higher-risk consumer loans, $\in$ 1.7 billion of primarily auto leasing and factoring receivables, $\in$ 0.5 billion of loans extended to small and medium-sized enterprises (SME), and $\in$ 0.6 billion of overdraft and other card receivables.
+As of 31 March 2023, the bank's residential mortgage book amounted to €15.8 billion, of which 94% was sourced from the DACH/NL region.
+The bank's housing loan portfolio has only created de minimis risk costs in the past, which is expected to continue in the future, since 65% of housing loans were extended on a fixed-rate basis, 24% of loans are benefitting from a state or insurance guarantee, and the weighted average loan-to-value (LTV) ratio of the non-guaranteed book stands at 60%.
+BAWAG supplants these low-risk exposures with €3.5 billion of higher-risk consumer loans, €1.7 billion of primarily auto leasing and factoring receivables, €0.5 billion of loans extended to small and medium-sized enterprises (SME), and €0.7 billion of overdraft, charge card, and other receivables.
 While default rates at present are still below the levels seen prior to the pandemic, BAWAG has tightened its underwriting criteria for these asset classes given the deteriorated operating environment.